lpsinger/gwcelery/CONTRIBUTING.md

 ## Guidelines for tasks

--  Tasks should delegate as much functionality as possible to externa packages.
+-  Tasks should delegate as much functionality as possible to external packages.
 Ideally, a new task should simply call a function that is provided by an external package such as lalsuite, pycbc, or a new self-contained software project.

 -  Tasks should avoid saving files to disk.
 Output should be placed directly in GraceDb.
 Temporary files that are written in `/tmp` are OK but should be